 During the 2017/18 season Anas has appeared as Figaro in the new CFPL production of Il barbiere di Siviglia at the Théâtre des Champs Elysées and on tour across France, and as Morales in Carmen at the Théâtre du Capitole in Toulouse.
 He returned as Il Conte Almaviva to the Théâtre de Maisons Alfort and La Grande Scène de Chesnay.
 He also sang the role of Wagner in the unedited version of Faust by Gounod at the Théâtre des Champs-Elysées with the Talens Lyriques under Christophe Rousset, returning there once more to participate in Radio Classique’s “Sacré Rossini” soirée alongside Karine Deshayes.
 He also made his debut at the Festival de Radio France in Montpellier in Delibes’ unfinished opera Kassya.

-He will start the 2018/19 season with his return to the Théâtre des Champs-Elysées in La Traviata under Jérémie Rhorer and directed by Deborah Warner, and will make his debut at the Opéra de Bordeaux singing the role of Figaro in Il Barbiere di Siviglia under Mark Minkowski, directed by Laurent Pelly.
-He will also sing the role of Le Comte in Mozart’s Le Nozze di Figaro at the Massy Opera and will appear in Rigoletto (Marseille Opera) and on tour with the Insula Orchestra in Freischütz.
-He will also take part in the concerts des lauréats du Concours Voix Nouvelles in Paris, Toulon, Montpellier, Limoges, Bordeaux, Toulouse, Lille, Compiègne, Reims and Nice.
+He started the 2018/19 season with his return to the Théâtre des Champs-Elysées in La Traviata under Jérémie Rhorer and directed by Deborah Warner, and made his debut at the Opéra de Bordeaux singing the role of Figaro in Il Barbiere di Siviglia under Mark Minkowski, directed by Laurent Pelly.
+He also sang the role of Le Comte in Mozart’s Le Nozze di Figaro at the Massy Opera and appeared in Rigoletto (Marseille Opera) and on tour with the Insula Orchestra in Freischütz.
+In addition, he took part in the concerts des lauréats du Concours Voix Nouvelles in Paris, Toulon, Montpellier, Limoges, Bordeaux, Toulouse, Lille, Compiègne, Reims and Nice.